by Jane Perdue | Character

 Civilizations should be judged not by how they treat people closest to power, but rather how they treat those furthest from power—whether in race, religion, gender, wealth, or class—as well as in time. ~Larry Brilliant, philosopher, hippie, and author

-In business environments that values profits over principles and people, it can be easy to adopt that same narrow bottom line perspective and forget about caring for or respecting all people.
-Even if they see the world differently than we do.
+In business environments that value profits over principles and people, it can be easy to adopt that a narrow bottom line perspective and forget about caring for and respecting people.

 Lessons to be learned